sdingwan/epiprecision-web-interface/README.md

 Currently, all processing is simulated with timeouts for demonstration purposes:
 - File uploads show selected files but don't upload to server
-- MELODIC and EPIK processing show progress indicators
+- AI and EPIK processing show progress indicators
 - Folder creation is visual only

 ## Future Enhancements

-- Connect to actual MELODIC processing backend
+- Connect to actual AI processing backend
 - Implement real file upload with progress tracking
 - Add user authentication system
 - Integrate with EpiPrecision AI models